-Designed by Roland Favret and opened for play in 2000, the South course measures just over 6,700 yards from the back tees with a par of 71.
-Palm-lined fairways weave in and out of old lava outcrops, leading to tiered greens that demand accurate approach play – though thankfully, only two holes, the 3rd and the 15th, have water hazards protecting the putting surfaces.
+Designed by Roland Favret and opened for play in 2000, the South course measures just over 5,800 metres from the back tees, playing to a par of 71.
+Palm-lined fairways weave in and out of old lava outcrops, leading to tiered greens that demand accurate approach play – though thankfully, only two holes, the 8th and the 12th, have water hazards protecting the putting surfaces.

 Some nice holiday golf to be found at Salobre.
 When I played a couple of years ago this course was called the South course and was the more established of the two 18's.